 It’s not that your baby didn’t have preferences and desires before 12-months.
-It’s just that they are finally able to convey those desires opinions and preferences to you via their body language, voice, and facial expression.
+It’s just that now they are finally able to convey those desires, opinions, and preferences to you via their body language, voice, and facial expression.

-Red Flags: A 12-month old should be able to use body language, facial expressions or movements in a purposeful way.
-You may want to speak to a pediatrician if your 12-month old who cannot point, wave or shake their head to communicate needs or desires.
+Red Flags: A 12-month old should be able to use body language, facial expressions, or movements in a purposeful way.
+You may want to speak to a pediatrician if your 12-month-old cannot point, wave, or shake their head to communicate needs or desires.

-At the end of your baby’s first year, you’re likely to have noticed that their communication abilities have truly bloomed.
-In fact, beyond simply conveying their happiness or displeasure at the world, they can now recognize and respond to your cues.
-And sometimes, the give and take can feel downright conversational.
+At the end of your baby’s first year, you’ll likely notice that their communication abilities have bloomed.
+Beyond simply conveying their happiness or displeasure at the world, they can now recognize and respond to your cues.
+Sometimes the give and take can feel downright conversational.

 Some of this interactive play might be prompted by your baby too.
 The problem is what is play for your baby may not feel playful to you.
-For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem inexplicable, but for a 12-month-old it’s a fun experiment to see how you react.
+For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem monotonous to the point of exasperation to a parent, but for a 12-month-old, it’s a fun experiment to see how you react.